Pectoralis Major Tendon Rupture

 By Joe de Beer

-The pectoralis major (large pectoral) is a large muscle on the front of the upper chest and arm.
+The Pectoralis Major (large pectoral) is a large muscle on the front of the upper chest and arm.

 Fig 1.
 Outside view of the large muscles around the shoulder.

+Fig 2.
 The two parts of the pectoralis major muscle: Sterno-costal and clavicular.
 With the arm moving backwards (as in the Bench Press exercise) there will be more strain on the horizontal part (which tears more commonly) than on the oblique part.

-There are 2 “heads” – the clavicular and sterno-costal.
+There are two “heads” – the clavicular and sterno-costal.
 The clavicular head originates from the clavicle (collar bone) and runs obliquely downwards and laterally to the upper arm (humerus).
 The sterno-costal runs more horizontally slightly behind the clavicular head and originates from the sternum (breast bone) and ribs.
-The 2 heads blend to form one tendon in two layers with the sterno-costal head slightly deeper to the clavicular head.
+The two heads blend to form one tendon in two layers with the sterno-costal head slightly deeper to the clavicular head.

 The action of the muscle is to bring the arm in from a stretched out position towards the body.
 This action is well understood if one considers that in gorillas the pectoralis major is extremely well developed due to the fact that they hang and pull themselves up on branches continuously.
 In a human the muscle pulls the humerus (upper arm) towards the body and this action is often done in exercises like pull-ups from an overhead bar (in conjunction with the latissimus dorse) as well as other exercises like the bench press and dumb bell flyes.

+Fig 3.
 A tear of the sterno costal part of the Pec major muscle.
 This part tears more commonly than the clavicular part.
 In rare instances both parts omay tear together.

-After such a rupture there is immediate intense pain which may gradually subside.
+After such a rupture there is immediate intense pain, which may gradually subside.
 Blue discolouration might be seen in the upper arm due to the fact that the tendon was severed from the upper humerus.
 There is a defect over the lateral aspect of the pectoralis major with the pectoralis major appearing deformed and bulky closer to the breastbone.

 This is a massive muscle and it is the opinion of this author that it should always be repaired as soon as possible.
 If this tear is left for too long the muscle slowly retracts towards the breastbone and it could become very difficult to mobilise it again to its insertion.